Transformative Leadership for Change Fellowship | 2023 Cohort

 Montezuma Land Conservancy

-Regina was invited as a TLC fellow, but will be doing a future year of TLC
+Regina was accepted as a TLC fellow this year, but will be completing the fellowship in a future cycle.

 Regina Lopez-Whiteskunk (She/Her), was born and raised in southwestern Colorado and resides in the community of Towaoc, Colorado, on the Ute Mountain Ute reservation.
 Regina is a member of the Ute Mountain Ute Tribe, graduated from Montezuma Cortez High School, and spent 10 years in the information technology field.